wp-plugins/wordpress-beta-tester/readme.txt

 Don't forget to backup before your start!

 == Changelog ==

+= v0.93 =
+* Fixed a bug in the point release nightlies stream whereby we displayed the downgrade message erroneously

 = v0.92 =
 * Add support for converting WordPress mu installs over to WordPress 3.0 RC 1 dev track